Recollections

 On March 27, 2025 at 7 pm

-This program of six short films explores the capacity of memory, not only to preserve fragments of the past but also to reconstruct and reimagine them.
+For this dv_vd screening, Vidéographe and Dazibao present a program of six short films that explores the capacity of memory, not only to preserve fragments of the past but also to reconstruct and reimagine them.
 Through the simple act of remembering, memory has the ability to transform what we consider true or real, revealing new perspectives that invite us to rethink — and often heal — our intimate and collective relationships.

 Program — 61 min.
 14 sec.